Siphalor/mkdocs-custommill/README.md

 Another iteration on the awesome [Windmill theme](https://github.com/gristlabs/mkdocs-windmill) for MkDocs.
 This is permitted by the MIT License.

 Highlights:
-- Convenient navigation for larger documentation projects.
+- Clean navigation for large documentation projects
-- Retains state of the navigation menu across page transitions.
+- Retains the state of the menu across page transitions
-- Deep nesting of documentation folders
-- Search with term highlighting.
-- User may search in a quick dropdown or load results in a full page.
+- Versatile search with term highlighting in a quick search and on its own page
-- Default mkdocs theme within pages, including syntax highlighting.
-- Custom coloring through sass
+- Supports syntax highlighting within pages
+- Deep nesting of pages in folders

+## Improvements over Windmill

+- Customizable colors!
+- Customizable links in the navigation menu
+- A lot of small stylistic and design fixes
+- Better search result listing
+- Bootstrap 5 and no more jQuery

 ## Quick start